ragu8/DSCP608_CLOUD_COMPUTING/README.md

 3. Creating an Application in SalesForce.com using Apex programming.

-4. Case Study: PAAS(Google App Engine)
+4. QWIKLABS Learning Enviroment.

-5. Case Study: Amazon Web Services.
+5. Deploying an App in Google Cloud Platform.

 6. Case Study : Google Cloud Platform